ABOUT US

 Diploma in Agriculture

-Applications for the Diploma in Agriculture opens on 01 April 2024 and closes on 30 June 2024.
+Applications for the Diploma in Agriculture open on 01 April and close on 30 June.
 All applications should be submitted via the EATI Online Application System.

 Click here for more information